SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/04-onboard-data-products/README.md

 ### Main components of the Data Package

 #### Overview

+> :books: If you are participating in a SAP BDC training, this section is just for observations, please feel free through read, click and learn.
+However, your setup might look different due to different roles.
+To continue to the steps that can be performed, skip to [here](#install-active-data-products-via-the-sap-datasphere-catalog)<br/>

 The Overview section provides the following information about the package:
 <img src="./images/BDCDatapackage.png"  width="1000"/>